n-verde/LIFE-IP_4_NATURA/README.md

  More about the LIFE-IP_4_NATURA project at: https://edozoume.gr/

- More information can be found at the respective published paper at:
+ More information can be found at the respective published paper at: https://doi.org/10.3390/rs12203303

+## Citation
+Verde, N.; Kokkoris, I.P.; Georgiadis, C.; Kaimaris, D.; Dimopoulos, P.; Mitsopoulos, I.; Mallinis, G. National Scale Land Cover Classification for Ecosystem Services Mapping and Assessment, Using Multitemporal Copernicus EO Data and Google Earth Engine.
+Remote Sens.
+2020, 12, doi:10.3390/rs12203303

 ## General info
  This repository contains all GEE javascript code developed for the published paper.
  Run the code through the GEE platform at https://code.earthengine.google.com/ Run the code step by step and according to the instructions included in each script (7 steps in total).